 When you have a high credit limit, it’s tempting to use your card for large purchases and put repayment on the back burner.
-But this is an easy way to spiral into huge debt that can take years to erase.
+But this is an easy way to spiral into a huge debt that can take years to erase.
 Secured credit cards help college students learn good spending habits.

 With a secured card, your credit limit is the amount of money you deposit up front.
-This might sound like a disadvantage, but it can actually benefit those who are new to credit cards.
+This might sound like a disadvantage, but it can benefit those who are new to credit cards.
 If you put down a $200 deposit, you effectively ensure that you can’t spend more than that.
 You’ll need to consistently pay off what you owe first before spending more with your card.

 4. You can graduate to an unsecured credit card.

 An attractive benefit of secured cards is that some allow you to graduate to an unsecured card.
-Unsecured cards are what we typically think of as “normal” credit cards, and they don’t require security deposits.
+Unsecured cards are what we typically think of as “normal” credit cards and they don’t require security deposits.

 5. Whet your appetite for an unsecured card.

-Secured credit cards can be helpful, but an unsecured card can typically offer greater benefits at lower fees.
+Secured credit cards can be helpful but an unsecured card can offer greater benefits at lower fees.
 All of the best cards — cash back, travel, balance transfer, 0% APR and more — are unsecured.
 And the best perks are reserved for those with good credit scores.
-The same goes for secured credit cards — the best secured credit cards for students looking for perks might require a better credit score.
+The same goes for secured credit cards — the best secured credit cards for college students looking for perks might require a better credit score.

 While your secured credit card won’t offer many perks, you can start thinking about what you value most in a card.
 This will inform your research when you start looking for an unsecured card down the line.